The SDG Index and Dashboards

 Source: Authors

-SDG progress by region and country
+2.2.
+SDG progress by world regions and countries

-Table 2.1 | The 17 headline indicators used to measure overall country progress on the SDGs, 2015–2024 (or closest available year)
+Table 2.1 | The 17 headline indicators used to measure overall country progress on the SDGs, 2015–2025 or closest available year

-Table 2.1 | The 17 headline indicators used to measure overall country progress on the SDGs, 2015–2024 (or closest available year)
+Table 2.1 | The 17 headline indicators used to measure overall country progress on the SDGs, 2015–2025 or closest available year

 Source: Authors